 This income concept consisted of all rent and royalty income and loss which was used in computing adjusted gross income, including farm rental income and suspended rental loss carry-over from prior years.
 It excluded the portion of rental losses which was not deductible in computing adjusted gross income due to the passive loss rules.
 Income or loss from real estate mortgage investment conduits were also included in this concept.

 Total Statutory Adjustments

-Total statutory adjustments was the sum of the individual adjustments to income (lines 23-31a).
+Total statutory adjustments was the sum of the individual adjustments to income (lines 23-32) (Note: foreign housing and other foreign housing are reported on line 32).

 Total Tax Credits